 Buying Tips for Vinyl Flooring

 The new generation of vinyl floors have new finishes, different construction and new types of backing.
 They are designed for better wear, clearer pattern definition, and easier to maintain and install.
-Manufacturers have gone primarily to cushion vinyl products with wider widths to reduce the number of seams.
-New innovations in backing have made the today’s cushion vinyl floors more resistant to rips, tears and back staining.
-Most residential sheet flooring offer no-wax performance and a wide variety of colors and patterns–more than any other flooring product and generally speaking, cushion vinyl flooring is the most economical of all flooring choices.
-Some products are designed to help you reduce subfloor preparation costs.
+Manufacturers have gone primarily to cushioned products with wider widths to reduce the number of seams needed.
+Even though those old inlaid floors your mom used to have were rugged, innovations in backing materials give today’s cushion flooring greater resistance to tearing.

-Vinyl flooring installations demand properly prepared subflooring.
-Most cushion vinyl products are thin and when they are installed with a full spread of adhesive over a poorly prepared subfloor, irregularities can telegraph, or show, through.
+Next to ceramic tile, vinyl flooring installation demands properly prepared subflooring.
+Most cushion vinyl products are thin and when they are installed with a full spread of adhesive over a poorly prepared subfloor, irregularities can telegraph through.
 New products designed for perimeter or loose lay installation will greatly reduce the effects of subfloor irregularities while lowering subfloor preparation costs.
 In fact, many of these products can be installed over you existing flooring.
+We should point out that full spread installations are the most durable over time.
+Also a word of caution, humidity and temperature for example can affect fiberglass backings that are loose laid improperly.

 Luxury Vinyl Products